-These analytics answer questions about learning’s strategic impact on the business such as:
+Learning program analytics answers questions about L&D's strategic impact on the business.
+This includes topics such as:

-- Do learners behave differently after completing training?
+- Do learners behave differently after completing the training?

 - Has organizational performance improved because of learning?